wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
 * Strive for continuous improvement
 * Talk to me in person about issues and problems <b>well in advance</b> of relevant deadlines.
-If under academic strains or if a scholarship is at stake, do not leave it until nothing could be done.
+If under academic strains or if a scholarship is at stake, do not wait until it's too late.
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
 * Pay attention to detail & craft
 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects
-* Have fun!

 ### CODE OF CONDUCT